-Click "Writings" in the menu to the left if you're looking for my published work, including my award-winning dissertation, Building and Interpreting Possession Sentences (winner of the NYU Dean's Outstanding Dissertation Prize in the category of Social Sciences), a revised version of which will be published by the MIT Press.
+Click "Writings" in the menu to the left if you're looking for my published work, including my award-winning dissertation, Building and Interpreting Possession Sentences (winner of the NYU Dean's Outstanding Dissertation Prize in the category of Social Sciences), a revised version of which has been published by the MIT Press.

 My research interests include morphology, (micro-)comparative syntax, the interaction between syntax and morphophonology, argument structure, the morphosyntax and semantics of possession, Quechua morphology and syntax, and English dialect syntax.
 Fieldwork plays an important role in my investigations of all these things.